Val Gardena Ski Resort Rating

 Mountain huts with booming sound systems and girls, wearing less than the weather conditions would appear to dictate, dancing on outdoor tables; plastic igloos featuring similar attractions back in town; and as essential as the infrastructure, a largely German clientele, for whom a ski holiday is as much about partying in ski boots as skiing downhill in them.
-Many of Val Gardena's busiest apres ski bars also open until late in the evening, often until 01:00am or even 03:00am at weekends.
+Many of Val Gardena's busiest apres ski bars also open until late at night, or even into the morning at weekends

 One of the best examples is Piz Seteur, at Plan de Gralba: go-go girls most afternoons and a jolly apres-ski scene, whatever the weather.
 It is in a key position to catch skiers after their Sella Ronda circuit, or simply to stop by at the end of a day's skiing above Selva.
 Beware that there's still a reasonable ski back to Selva after you've finished carousing.